pelya/xrick-kaios/README.md

 SDL_SCANCODE_VOLUMEUP and SDL_SCANCODE_VOLUMEDOWN for volume keys

+SDL_SCANCODE_HELP for Google Assistant button, it's not present on all phones, and it launches Google Assistant if you long-press it

 By default all keypresses are passed to the OS, so for example holding D-Pad Center key for 2 seconds will launch Google Assistant while your app is active, and End Call key will close your app immediately.
 To prevent this, disable SDL_TEXTINPUT event after initializing video: